adarsh-2425/TodoApp-Nestjs/README.md

 - Method: DELETE
 - Description: Delete a specific todo by its ID.
 - Response: JSON object with a message indicating success.

+## Contributing
+If you would like to contribute to this project, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.